Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Conduct performance reviews inside Microsoft Teams

-The highest-rated performance review software in the Microsoft App Store, Teamflect, allows you to not only access an entire library of customizable performance review templates inside Microsoft Teams but also enhance your performance review comments with AI!
+The highest-rated performance management software in the Microsoft App Store, Teamflect, allows you to not only access an entire library of customizable performance review templates inside Microsoft Teams but also enhance your performance review comments with AI!
 Teamflect's AI performance review assistant allows you to;

 • Lengthen, Shorten, Formalize, Simplify